 The maximum amount you can contribute to a traditional IRA or a Roth IRA in 2020 is $6,000 (or 100% of your earned income, if less), unchanged from 2019.
 The maximum catch-up contribution for those age 50 or older remains at $1,000.
 You can contribute to both a traditional IRA and a Roth IRA in 2020, but your total contributions can't exceed these annual limits.

 Traditional IRA income limits

-The income limits for determining the deductibility of traditional IRA contributions in 2018 have increased.
-If your filing status is single or head of household, you can fully deduct your IRA contribution up to $5,500 in 2018 if your modified adjusted gross income (MAGI) is $63,000 or less (up from $62,000 in 2017).
-If you're married and filing a joint return, you can fully deduct up to $5,500 in 2018 if your MAGI is $101,000 or less (up from $99,000 in 2017).
-Note that these figures assume you are covered by a retirement plan at work.
+If you are not covered by an employer retirement plan, your contributions to a traditional IRA are generally fully tax deductible.
+For those who are covered by an employer plan, the income limits for determining the deductibility of traditional IRA contributions in 2020 have increased.
+If your filing status is single or head of household, you can fully deduct your IRA contribution up to $6,000 ($7,000 if you are age 50 or older) in 2020 if your modified adjusted gross income (MAGI) is $65,000 or less (up from $64,000 in 2019).
+If you're married and filing a joint return, you can fully deduct up to $6,000 ($7,000 if you are age 50 or older) in 2020 if your MAGI is $104,000 or less (up from $103,000 in 2019).

 Roth IRA income limits

 The income limits for determining how much you can contribute to a Roth IRA have also increased for 2020.
 If your filing status is single or head of household, you can contribute the full $6,000 ($7,000 if you are age 50 or older) to a Roth IRA if your MAGI is $124,000 or less (up from $122,000 in 2019).
 And if you're married and filing a joint return, you can make a full contribution if your MAGI is $196,000 or less (up from $193,000 in 2019).
 (Again, contributions can't exceed 100% of your earned income.)